Winegrowing

 Traceability and control tools

-• Phytosanitary treatment records
+• Plant protection treatment records

-• Vinification and ageing books
+• Winemaking and ageing logs

-• Stock and marketing monitoring tools
+• Stock and sales tracking tools

 • Computerised production management systems